Stair Chair Lift

 The carriage, or seat glides along the rails on small diameter casters or rollers and the unit is raised and lowered using a chain, cable or on some larger installations by a rack and pinion similar to those used in small gauge roller coasters.

 The seat can be either fixed or foldaway and has an armrest to which is attached the control lever.
 The seast usually rides along the track at a ninety degree angle to the wall.
-Seats are able to swivel when they reach the top of the stairs and then locked in place to enable the user to get off easily.
-The swivel mechanism can be powered for those with limited mobility.

 Wheelchair Platform Stair Lifts

-There is a much larger version of the stair lift that can accommodate a wheelchair and user which is especially strengthened to cope with the extra load.
+There is a much larger version of the stairlift that can accommodate a wheelchair and user which is especially strengthened to cope with the extra load.
 These will only fit on wider staircases able to accept the wider layout.
 While this type of stair lift can be used in a domestic setting, they are most often seen in public buildings where provision is made for people with disabilities.

 The stairlift is a marvellous invention that has improved the quality of life for so many people who are no longer able to negotiate a staircase and made it possible for people to get around their homes with less fuss and peace of mind than they ever would without them.